Earn an MA or PhD in African American Studies

 Temple Graduate School Funding

 Admission requirements to the MA and PhD programs in Africology and African American Studies follow the general requirements established by Temple University.
 The deadline for the MA and PhD program is the same.
+Review our complete admissions procedures and apply by January 15.
+We do not have rolling admissions.

 Graduate Admissions to Temple University